Trying to decide between Benjamin Moore Swiss Coffee vs White Dove, or Sherwin Williams Alabaster? This white paint guide has all the best colors!

 Did you know that you can use budget friendly paint, and have it color matched to premium Benjamin Moore or Sherwin Williams paint colors?
-At Joyfully Growing Blog, we always uses Glidden Premium paint from Home Depot.
+At Joyfully Growing Blog, we always use Glidden Premium paint from The Home Depot.

 Glidden Premium rivals the quality of the top paint lines from Behr, Sherwin Williams, and Benjamin Moore.

 Any paint store, or home improvement store with a paint section will be able to match colors from most major brands.
-This means that you can select one brand of paint, but get it mixed in the color of another brand.
+This means that you can select one brand of paint, but get it mixed in any color you want!

-In many cases, affordable paint like Glidden Premium can be up to 50% cheaper than the ‘name brand’ competition which can save you a ton of money!
+In many cases, affordable paint like Glidden Premium can be up to 50% cheaper than the ‘big name brand’ competition.
+This can save you a ton of money!